antvis/G2Plot/examples/bar/range/index.en.md

 ---
-title: Waterfall Chart
+title: Range Bar Chart
-order: 6
+order: 5
 ---

 Description about this component.